-and the nature of the roots of $ e^{-iL\xi}\left( i\alpha \xi + \beta \xi^2 \right) - \gamma $ is more complicated than the roots of \eqref{entirefour1}.
-Therefore, the following question arises: \begin{open} Is the full system \eqref{kdv}-\eqref{inputs} locally exactly controllable, when three or fewer control inputs act on boundary conditions, without any restriction on the parameters $a$, $b$, and $c$? \end{open} On the other hand, the controllability results have been established when $r \neq 0$ are of local nature.
-It means that one can only guide a small amplitude initial state to a small amplitude terminal state, by choosing appropriate boundary control inputs.
-Thus, the following question remains open: \begin{open}{(Global Controllability Problem)} Is the full system \eqref{kdv}-\eqref{inputs} globally exactly controllable? \end{open}
+\begin{open} On the other hand, the controllability results have been established when $r \neq 0$ are local.
+It means one can only guide a small amplitude initial state to a small amplitude terminal state by choosing appropriate boundary control inputs.
+However, even the global well-posedness of the IBVP \eqref{kdv}-\eqref{inputs} is still an open question, even for a homogeneous boundary.
+Thus, the following question remains open:\\ {\bf Question 1}\\ Is it possible to show the global well-posedness of the IBVP \eqref{kdv}-\eqref{inputs} in $H^s$ for some $s$?